The Club is affiliated to The Photographic Alliance of Great Britain through The North

 awarded for all of the above competitions.
 All competitions are judged by independent judges

-Please see published Rules on club website (www.epsnotts.org).
-These are also printed in
+Please see published Rules page These are also printed on the Programme.

 This the culmination of the years work and is designed to provide members with the opportunity